osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ![](fastrtps_images/dds_diagram.png)

-Micro-ROS connects to the ROS2 world using an agent, based on Fast DDS, which acts as a proxy to the ROS2 regular world.
+Micro-ROS connects to the ROS 2 world using an agent, based on Fast DDS, which acts as a proxy to the ROS 2 regular world.
 We support our middleware products as a suite, having continuous integration between Micro XRCE-DDS and Fast DDS.

-**In order to ensure everything is going to work properly, if you plan to use Micro-ROS, it is strongly encouraged to use ROS2 based on Fast DDS.**
+**In order to ensure everything is going to work properly, if you plan to use Micro-ROS, it is strongly encouraged to use ROS 2 based on Fast DDS.**

-## SROS2 PKCS#11 Support - Security
+## SROS 2 PKCS#11 Support - Security

 In cryptography, [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) is one of the Public-Key Cryptography Standards,and also refers to the programming interface to create and manipulate cryptographic tokens.